ibmgeorge/cics-devops-2022/index.md

 Thank you for attending the workshop.

-Click [here](ZCONNEE - Introduction to zOS Connect EE.pdf){:target="_blank"} to download the presentation.
+Click [here](https://github.com/ibmgeorge/cics-devops-2022/presentations){:target="_blank"} to download the presentation.

 ## Accessing the hands-on lab

-All lab instances are available for 3 days after the workshop finishes.
+All lab instances are available for 2 calendar days after the workshop finishes and can be accessed from Internet.

 Click [here](Remote Desktop Windows.pdf){:target="_blank"} to read the instruction for Remote Desktop access.

-All lab instructions are in the "Labs" folder on your remote desktop, or can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop){:target="_blank"} to view it locally.
+All lab instructions are in the "Labs" folder on your remote desktop, or can be downloaded from [here](https://github.com/ibmgeorge/cics-devops-2022/labs){:target="_blank"} to view it locally.

-**Please enter your 4 digit instance id assigned to retrieve your unique log in details.**
+**Please enter your 4 digit instance id assigned to you to retrieve your unique log in details.**

 <form onsubmit="return false;">
 <div class="input-group mb-3 col-6">